Trading Basics for Beginners

 Risk management is arguably the most important skill in trading.
 Even the best strategy will fail if you risk too much on any single trade.

-Risk-Reward Ratio
+Check Risk-Reward

 Diversification

 Don't put all your eggs in one basket.
 Spread your risk across different strategies, instruments, and timeframes.
 IntelliTrade offers both options and futures trading to provide diversification across asset types.
+Before risking real capital, consider practicing with a paper trading account to build confidence.

 Key Terms Glossary